 The two nuns with her heard and saw nothing, but Mother Angelica fell into a state of deep religious ecstasy.
 When she finally came out of it, she burst into tears, and later said her “heart was beating 100 miles per hour.”

-Without any money from EWTN, entirely as a project of their convent Our Lady of the Angels Monastery, the building commenced and the Shrine of the Most Blessed Sacrament opened just in time for the year 2000 jubilee!
+Without any money from EWTN, entirely as a project of the convent at Our Lady of the Angels Monastery, the building commenced and the Shrine of the Most Blessed Sacrament opened just in time for the year 2000 jubilee!

-In Alabama, the child Jesus continued to appear to her regularly, even in the hallways of her convent, and they would have short conversations here and there.
+In Alabama, the Child Jesus continued appearing to her regularly, even in the hallways of her convent.
+They had short conversations here and there.

-Of course, having a mystical vision was not the basis for her greatness as a holy woman, but rather her faithfulness to God.
-And that is something all of us, by the grace of God, can do, too.
+Of course, mystical visions were not the basis for her greatness as a holy woman, but rather her faithfulness to God.
+This is something all of us, by the grace of God, can do, too.